 A student must maintain a 2.0 GPA cumulatively as well as a 2.0 in current classes if the end of a payment period is before grades are finalized for the module.
 A student must pass all modules or courses with a minimum grade of 75% if based on a numeric score.
+For the MOT program, A student must maintain a 3.0 GPA cumulatively as well as a 3.0 in current classes if the end of a payment period is before grades are finalized for the module.
+A student must pass all modules or courses with a minimum grade of 80% if based on a numeric score.
 All Pass/Fail courses must follow criteria outlined within the syllabus and must be met completely as outlined to earn a passing grade.